Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Identification

-when $z_{2}\rightarrow +\infty $, where $\text{sgn}\{\cdot \}$ is the \emph{ sign function} which is equal to 1 if the expression inside the brackets is strictly positive, 0 if the expression inside the brackets is zero, and $-1$ if the expression inside the brackets is strictly negative.
-Similarly, when $ d_{2}=0$, equation (\ref{eq:prob_ratio_2}) implies
+holds for $z_2>\sigma$ as $\sigma\rightarrow +\infty$, where $\text{sgn}\{\cdot\}$ is the \textit{sign function}, which is equal to 1 if the expression inside the brackets is strictly positive, to 0 if the expression inside the brackets is zero, and to $-1$ if the expression inside the brackets is strictly negative.